How did this Kilted Charity Movement begin?

 In November 2014, on Day 366, I looked back.
 My collection had increased from 8 to 13!
 I traveled the country telling the story.
 I raised over $5,000 for hunger and cancer along the way.
 I lost a close friend to cancer.
 I fed the homeless.
 There is still change to be made.
 But this approach definitely changed how people saw me.
 It became a defining event for me.

-I decided to turn Kilted 50 For Charity from a one-year fundraising project into a perpetual charitable foundation.
-My hope is to assist people, projects organizations, and groups; not just with hunger and cancer, but anything that might change the world, and leave it better than we find it now.
+I decided to turn Kilted 50 For Charity from a one-year fundraising project into a perpetual charitable movement.
+Kilted 50 For Charity is now the fundraising branch of Earth And Cup, Inc. My hope is to assist people, projects organizations, and groups; not just with hunger and cancer, but anything that might change the world, and leave it better than we find it now.
 Who knows, maybe it will catch on…. changing the world one kilt at a time.

 What can you do to get involved?
 You may visit our Facebook page Kilted 50 For Charity to get more ideas by seeing what we have done in the past, to see what is coming up, or just to stay in touch.
 You can host an event, that we will assist in setting up.
 For a $20 donation, you can choose one of my kilts (view kilt choices photo album on Facebook) for me to wear on a specific day, and we will give you a shout-out online!
 For $10, you can purchase one of our handmade kilt beverage koozies.
 When making donations, you may make checks out to Kilted 50 For Charity.
 You may mail them to: